14 Authentic Lebanese Breakfast Dishes + Spice Guide! (2025)

 🇱🇧 What is traditional Lebanese breakfast?

-Wondering what Lebanese people eat for breakfast?
 A traditional Lebanese breakfast consists of Labneh, ka’ak, eggs, makdous, and something yummy from the bakery.
-There are so many options to choose from!
+There are so many options to choose from, but check out all the stuff you need for a Lebanese brekky in this post!

 🍲 What is Lebanon’s most famous dish?

-Lebanon’s most famous dish might be hummus!
+Lebanon’s most famous dish is hummus!
 Kibbeh, grilled meats, and baked goods (like manouche) are also pretty famous!
+This is why the Middle Eastern diet is so damn good!

 🍆 What are the best vegetarian Lebanese breakfast dishes?